ajadamsky/Printing-out-different-numbers/README.md

 #### A simple application written in C++ for university project

-Program that by applying several alghorithms prints out the following:
+Program that by applying several algorithms prints out the following:

 - 10 first numbers
 - even numbers from 1 to 20